 The Game Boy Color was near the end of the line by 2002 when Shantae was released, as the Game Boy Advance had become the primary focus of Nintendo’s handheld console attention.
 Yet the system was still putting out some great games 2 years into the new millennium.
 Shante deserves love just for how beautiful this game still looks after 20+ years.

-The sprites for Shantae are still unique and engaging, to say the least, as they honestly don’t look they’ve aged a day.
-The backgrounds and color are vibrant and magnificent at creating an exciting and memorable world.
-A platformer with some unique touches, Shantae is still going strong to this day, with a game released as recently as 2019.
+The sprites for Shantae are still unique and engaging, to say the least, as they honestly don’t look like they’ve aged a day.
+The backgrounds and color are vibrant and magnificent and help you dance the night away.
+A platformer with some unique touches, Shantae is still going strong to this day, and it’s thanks to this brilliant game.

 6. Wario Land III